 |WELL-730||Coaching, Communication & Leadership Skills||Pickering Learning Site|

 |WELL-731||Mental Health Management||Pickering Learning Site|

 |WELL-732||Environmental Health||Pickering Learning Site|

 |WELL-740||Business Foundations||Pickering Learning Site|

 |WELL-734||Field Placement||Pickering Learning Site|

 |WELL-736||Community Health||Pickering Learning Site|

-- Included are topics such as: program planning and management, mental health management, health promotion theory, organizational development, environmental health, coaching, business foundations and community health.
+- This program covers topics such as program planning and management, mental health management, health promotion theory, organizational development, environmental health, coaching, business foundations and community health.

 - Led by faculty members who have relevant and current industry experience, you develop leadership skills through assessing individual and group health and wellness needs.